 How do Vacuum Burst Discs Work?

-Simple — pressure buildup inside a vacuum vessel deforms a concave thin metal-foil diaphragm, pushing it against radial spikes built into a burst disc's housing.
+Simple — pressure buildup inside a vacuum vessel deforms a concave thin metal-foil diaphragm, pushing it against radial tab built into a burst disc's housing.
 The diaphragm ultimately ruptures providing an instant pressure relief path for a vessel's internal volume.
-In the case of our low-pressure devices, a unique stress-pattern is scored right onto the metal diaphragm, effectively pre-stressing it for precise pressure and rupture control.
-Accu-Glass burst discs are available and certified for two pressure ranges.
-Low-pressure units (scored diaphragm) have a large 1.93 square-inch deflection area and rupture between 7.5 and 11.5 psi.
-High-pressure units (puncture type) rupture between 15 and 25 psi and have a smaller 1.2 square-inch deflection area.
+All burst discs have aunique stress-pattern scored onto the metal diaphragm, effectively pre-stressing it for precise pressure and rupture control.
+Accu-Glass burst discs have large defflection areas, and are available / certified for two pressure ranges.
+Low-pressure units rupture between 7.5 and 11.5 psi, while High-pressure units rupture between 15 and 25 psi.
 Note that a ruptured burst disc cannot be repaired!
 Once a unit fails, it must be replaced in order to make a vacuum system operational again.

 Caution!
 Note that AG burst-disc ratings are @22.2°C (72°F), so operating these devices at higher temperatures will reduce their burst pressure rating.